brofistjs/brofist-minimal/README.md

-# buddy-minimal
+# brofist-minimal

-A minimal test reporter for Buddy.
+A minimal test reporter for Brofist.
 For humans.

 ## Example